A diagnosis of hydrocephalus is usually based on:

 - Brain-imaging tests.

 The type of neurological exam depends on a person's age.
-The neurologist might ask questions and conduct relatively simple tests in the office to judge muscle condition, movement, well-being and how well the senses are functioning.
+A health care professional might ask questions and conduct simple tests to judge muscle condition, movement, well-being and function of sensory abilities.

 MRI.
 This test uses radio waves and a magnetic field to produce detailed images of the brain.
 This test is painless, but it is noisy and requires lying still.

-Children might need mild sedation for some MRI scans.
-However, some hospitals use a fast version of MRI that generally doesn't require sedation.
+Children might need medicine to help them feel calm, known as mild sedation, for some MRI scans.
+However, some hospitals use a fast version of MRI that usually doesn't require sedation.

-CT scanning produces less detailed images than MRI does and causes exposure to a small amount of radiation.
-CT scans for hydrocephalus are usually used only for emergency exams.
+CT scans show less detail than do MRI scans.
+And CT technology causes exposure to a small amount of radiation.
+CT scans for hydrocephalus usually are used only for emergency exams.

 The most common treatment for hydrocephalus is the surgical insertion of a drainage system, called a shunt.
 It consists of a long, flexible tube with a valve that keeps fluid from the brain flowing in the right direction and at the proper rate.